The Lawrence Welk Show: Move to syndication and public television

-While the show was highly rated and continued to attract more audiences, ABC canceled it in 1971 for two reasons.
-The first was that the network had to cut three-and-a-half hours per week of prime-time programming, owing to the institution of the Prime Time Access Rule in 1971; the other was the fact that Welk's viewership was mostly of people over forty-five, mostly because of the music he chose to play, but also because younger viewers, the core viewing target that networks coveted, were either out during the Saturday night slot, or were watching one of the other networks.
-Throughout the early 1970s, several variety shows (including Welk's), but ranging from long-running series such as The Ed Sullivan Show, The Hollywood Palace and The Red Skelton Show to more contemporary shows such as Hee Haw, The Johnny Cash Show and This Is Tom Jones) were pulled from network schedules (particularly ABC and CBS) in a demographic move known colloquially as the "rural purge".

-In response to ABC's move, Welk started his own production company and continued producing the show for syndication.
+In response to the show's cancellation, Welk started his own production company and continued producing the show for syndication.
 Some independent stations put it in its old Saturday timeslot, and in many cases, it drew higher ratings than the network shows scheduled at that time.
-In many markets, the syndicated Lawrence Welk aired before the start of network prime-time on Saturday nights (7 p.m.
-Eastern Time); also in many areas, it competed against another show that was canceled by CBS and resurrected in syndication, also in 1971 — Hee Haw.
-Welk's program was among a group of syndicated niche programs, others including Hee Haw and Soul Train, that flourished during this era.
-(The success of Lawrence Welk and Hee Haw in syndication, and the network decisions that led to their respective cancellations, were the inspiration for a novelty song called "The Lawrence Welk-Hee Haw Counter-Revolution Polka", performed by Roy Clark, one of the co-stars of Hee Haw.)
+In many markets, the syndicated Lawrence Welk Show aired before the start of network prime-time on Saturday nights (7 p.m.
+Eastern Time), often competing against another show that was canceled during the rural purge and resurrected in syndication, also in 1971—Hee Haw.
+The success of Lawrence Welk and Hee Haw in syndication, and the network decisions that led to their respective cancellations, were the inspiration for a novelty song called "The Lawrence Welk-Hee Haw Counter-Revolution Polka", performed by Roy Clark, one of the co-stars of Hee Haw.
+These programs were among a group of syndicated niche programs, including Soul Train, that flourished during this era.